Back to Blog

 • Too-good-to-be-true promises of large returns, prizes, or inheritances in exchange for a small upfront payment.

-• Inability to meet in person or via live video call, with excuses that prevent visual verification.
+• Inability to meet in person or via live video call, with consistent excuses preventing visual verification.

 • Stories that change or become more elaborate as the scammer adapts to your skepticism.